DataAnalyticsinStudentHands/FormBuilder/README.md

 - npm packages `npm install`

 ### Getting Started
+1. Run `npm install`.
+This uses `package.js` to install local dependencies.
-1. Run `gulp setup`.
+2. Run `gulp setup`.
 This runs common setup tasks, especially `bower install` using bower.json.
 2. Run `ionic serve`.
 This uses `ionic.xml` and will serve as local node server.
 Live updates when you make changes to the code.

 ### Gulpfile